I am a Developer turned Community Manager for the global open-source WordPress project with a current focus on education and training.

 Community Engagement Manager

 I worked internally to help the company & staff engage with the broader WordPress community in which we were working.
 This involved hands-on guidance, community advocacy & a community-focused mindset to encourage active participation & contribution.
-During my time in this role at WooCommerce, we were acquired by Automattic where I continued in this role until I switched to the community team I work in now.
+During my time in this role at WooCommerce, we were acquired by Automattic where I continued in this role until I switched to the community team described in subsequent roles.

 I built & maintained client websites & in-house web properties – from bespoke platforms to open-source solutions – at a few different companies.
 I grouped all of these in one job title since my responsibilities were largely similar across all the roles, although it did evolve from building websites to building products.
 My final developer role at WooCommerce is what gave me the springboard into the open-source community management space that I currently find so enriching.